 Principles of Microeconomics

 Introduction to scarcity, choice, and opportunity cost; supply and demand; welfare economics; household and firm behavior; competition and monopoly; resource markets.
 Credit may not be earned in more than one of ECO 202 and ECO 203.
-ECO 202 may not be applied toward the University Program requirements if a student is earning the Bachelor of Science in Business Administration degree.
-This course may be offered in an online or hybrid format.
+This course may be offered in an online format.
 (University Program Group III-B: Studies in Social Structures)

 Microeconomic Principles for Business